carlosonunez-redhat/openshift-for-multicloud-demo/README.md

 2. [Log into BitWarden](https://vault.bitwarden.com) and search for the "OpenShift Multicloud Demo GPG Key" secret in the "Red Hat, Inc." vault.
 Copy the data in the "GPG Private Key" field.
-3. In a terminal, type in `echo -e` then, in single quotes, paste in the data you copied from Bitwarden and add `| gpg --import` to the end.
+3. In a terminal, type `echo `, paste in the data you copied, then add ` |
+   base64 -d | gpg --import` afterwards.

    You'll be asked to enter a passphrase.
 Copy the password in the Bitwarden secret and paste it in here.

    Once done, you should see something that looks like the below: